adlnet/xAPI-Spec/README.md

 you do not already have one in order to contribute to the specification.

 The xAPI Spec Working Group meets the first, second, and third Wednesdays of each month on GoToWebinar.
-See the [xAPI spec Google Group](https://groups.google.com/a/adlnet.gov/forum/#!forum/xapi-spec) for the latest webinar registration link and news about meetings.
+You can register at [https://attendee.gotowebinar.com/register/279276321478091778](https://attendee.gotowebinar.com/register/279276321478091778)

 Please refer to the [Contribution guidelines](CONTRIBUTING.md) for further direction and a list of contributors.